JaredDyreson/EPP-Study-Repository/Data Structures/Vectors/Vectors.md

 - pop : remove the last element of the array (LIFO model)
 - print : same as overloaded ostream operator but you can call the function from the object
 - copy : back-end for the copy constructor
+- begin : return the beginning of the vector
+- end : return the end of the vector

 ## Elements
 - size_ : current number of elements